-When the research is being carried out at UNI, letters are only required from special departments or areas, primarily coaches of sports teams, directors of student clubs, and individual faculty or departments who are providing a dataset to the PI for analysis.
-Please note that some departments, such as the Registrar, may themselves require documentation of IRB review (or that IRB review is not needed) prior to providing a mailing list or contact information for potential participants.
+When the research is being carried out at UNI, letters are only required from special departments or areas, primarily coaches of sports teams and directors of student clubs.
+Please note that some units, such as the Registrar, may themselves require documentation of IRB review (or that IRB review is not needed) prior to providing a mailing list or contact information for potential participants.

 If the study procedures involve recruitment on Facebook, other social media sites, or email listservs, it is essential that the PI review the site's policies on research and privacy before proceeding with the study.
 Among other things, it may be necessary to request permission of a group page or listserv administrator before posting information about the study.

 For a detailed list of when a letter/email of cooperation is required, you can download this procedural document, which is used by the IRB in assessing when documentation of cooperation is necessary.